 This could be considered the original Downton Abbey.
 This hit ITV drama from the early 1970s follows the antics of a group of servants and their wealthy employers.

 There are forbidden romances, scandal, and pregnancies galore.
 However, unlike Downton, the characters seem unaffected by the outside world; it’s not until Season 2 when national events come into play (i.e. suffragism and the death of the king).
 But, like Downton, two of the actors left at the end of the second season, one never to return.

-Upstairs Downstairs is available on DVD on Amazon.
+Upstairs Downstairs is available to watch on Amazon Prime Video.